 For product teams, the useful pattern is simple: let Manex store the grounded memory, then let Claude or ChatGPT do the synthesis.
 Manex becomes the evidence layer.
 The AI assistant becomes the reasoning and writing layer.

 For a lightweight related workflow, try the Contract Obligation Extractor.
-It handles one focused task in the browser, while Manex Team Brain is built for shared memory across a full team workspace.
+It handles one focused task in the browser, while Manex Brain for SharePoint is built for shared memory across a full SharePoint workspace.

 Related reading